BP Egypt and the Cambridge Commonwealth, European and International Trust cover all of the scholarship costs.

 The scholarship will cover the university composition fee at the appropriate rate.

-A maintenance allowance enough for a single student is paid in three or four equal installments each term (October, January, April and July).
+A maintenance allowance enough for a single student is paid in three or four equal instalments each term (October, January, April and July).
 For the academic year 2019-2020, the maintenance allowance is currently £15,009 for twelve months, and is pro-rated for courses shorter than 12 months.
 The maintenance allowance is expected to cover accommodation and meal costs.

 The award does not cover the costs of dependents.
 Students are required to provide a separate financial guarantee for support of their dependents if they want to take any dependents with them.
 You can find out the level of guarantee required for dependents by using the financial commitment calculator.